m-hahn/bayesian-models-of-perception/code/Demo/README.md

 ```

-## Demo: Reproduce Remington et al.
+## Demo: Fit on time interval data from Remington et al.

 The  Remington et al. interval-data runner is included as `interval/RunRemington_Free.py`.

-The Remington et al. Ready-Set-Go gain-1 behavioral files are not included.
+The Remington et al. behavioral files are not included.
 They are publicly available; after obtaining them, place them under:

 ```text
 interval/data/REMINGTON/Datafiles/
 ```

 The loader expects files matching `RSG_*_100.mat`, with `sample`, `response`, `gain`, and `correct` fields.
+We focus on the Ready-Set-Go gain=1 trials.

 Run the p = 2, fold-0 reproduction from `Demo/interval`: